basecamp/policies/privacy/index.md

 # Privacy policy

+We are updating our privacy policy.
+The new policy, effective [DATE], is set forth below.
+You can read a summary of the main changes here [link to David's u.b.c post).
+Please note: We have changed our corporate name from Basecamp, LLC to 37signals LLC.

-*Last updated: May 19, 2022*
+*Last updated: [DATE]*

-The privacy of your data — and it is your data, not ours! — is a big deal to us.
-In this policy, we lay out: what data we collect and why; how your data is handled; and your rights to your data.
+The privacy of your data—and it is your data, not ours!—is a big deal to us.
+In this policy, we lay out: what data we collect and why; how your data is handled; and your rights with respect to your data.
 We promise we never sell your data: never have, never will.

-This policy applies to all products built and maintained by Basecamp LLC including Basecamp (all versions), HEY, Highrise, Campfire, Backpack, Ta-da List, and Writeboard.
-For candidates applying to jobs at Basecamp LLC, please review our [Recruitment Privacy policy](recruitment/index.md).
+This policy applies to all products built and maintained by 37signals LLC including Basecamp (all versions), HEY, Highrise, Campfire, Backpack, Ta-da List, and Writeboard.
+If you are applying for a job at 37signals LLC, please review our [Recruitment Privacy policy](recruitment/index.md).

 ## What we collect and why